zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

 * Click the **Convert Sequence** and select tool **Extract Sequence**.

 * Input:
-    * CMR region : The CMR data must be in a tabular file (as bed) with at least 3 columns of data for each CMR (one CMR per line).
+    * CMR region : A tab seperated matrix in BED format.
     * Reference genome: Reference genome used in alignment.

 * Output